-You likely have not heard of Opa Locka, a small city about 13 miles northwest of downtown Miami Florida.
+Opa Locka is one of the best Miami hidden gems and is a small city about 13 miles northwest of downtown Miami Florida.
 The primary reason why most tourist resources (guidebooks, blogs, etc.) do not cover Opa Locka is that it is not in mainstream Miami (beaches, Everglades).

 A secondary reason is that Opa Locka is on the other side of the tracks.
 Opa Locka is NOT a place to visit at night.